oracle/rwloadsim/docs/COMPLEXAMPLE.md

  * Use of multi-process runs
  * Sample statistics usage from the rwloadsim results tables

+Note that this example was created in a previous release of rwloadsim, and that it therefore does not use newer features such as embedded sql.

 The following files are available:

 |file|description|